 Framed by the spectacular Bernese Alps, Lake Thun connects Interlaken with the pretty town of Thun.
 Numerous attractive towns and villages sit on the shores of the 18 kilometre long and four kilometre wide lake including Thun, Spiez, Oberhofen and Faulensee.

 The lake is popular for sailing and water sports, and frequent lake cruises operate between Interlaken and Thun.
+One particularly enjoyable cruise to consider is a private boat trip with cheese fondue and wine.

 Lake Brienz (Brienzersee)